Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Acknowledgement

 \section{Acknowledgement}

-The authors acknowledge the use of the MIDAS infrastructure of Aalto School of Electrical Engineering.
-The authors also acknowledge the use of Grammarly's generative AI tool and OpenAI's GPT4o~\cite{openai2024GPT4oSystemCard2024} for improving readability across all sections.
+The authors acknowledge the use of Grammarly's generative AI tool and OpenAI's GPT4o~\cite{openai2024GPT4oSystemCard2024} for improving readability across all sections.
 Additionally, the authors acknowledge the role of OpenAI's GPT4o~\cite {openai2024GPT4oSystemCard2024} in evaluating our method as detailed in \secref{sec:evaluation}, as well as generating documentation and improving code readability in the project's code base.